- 1. Airthings Wave Plus Radon & Air Quality Monitor

 It isn’t something that most people think about, but air quality can have serious ramifications for our health, especially considering we spend nearly 80% of our time indoors.
 With the best air quality monitor, you can ensure that you detect any issues long before they become serious problems.

 What you need to look for in an air monitor is something that can detect volatile organic compounds (VOCs), as well as humidity, carbon dioxide, and dust, among others.
-When combined with the best dehumidifiers and the best tower fans, you can guarantee that the air quality in your home, your car, classroom, office, and even outdoors is safe to provide the peace of mind you need.
+When combined with humidifiers, dehumidifiers, and tower fans, you can guarantee that the air quality in your home, classroom, office, and even outdoors is safe to provide the peace of mind you need.

 Quick and clear results